darrinlallen/darrinlallen/README.md

 </h1>

 <h3 align="center">
     Darrin is a passionate software developer from America.
-I am self learning artificial intelligence, this is a massive undertaking!!!currently working on android mobile applications. i am looking for technical and business cofounders !!<br>
+I am mixing artificial intelligence and android mobile development this is a massive undertaking !! i am looking for technical and business cofounders !!<br>

  </strong>
 </h3>